rajeevgit8055hub/Verified-Digital-Credentials/README.md

 ## <span id="ccc">✅ CCC – Course on Computer Concepts (*NIELIT, Jun 2023*)</span>

-This was the **first certificate** of my IT learning journey — a foundational milestone that sparked my curiosity and passion for **computer science, digital literacy**, and the power of technology in everyday life.
+This was the **first certification** of my IT learning journey — a foundational milestone that sparked my curiosity and passion for **computer science, digital literacy**, and the power of technology in everyday life.

 Completing this certification in **June 2023** remains a proud milestone that built my confidence and inspired me to continue exploring advanced software, data tools, and programming in the IT field.